learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 To create a table in pgAdmin:
 1. Right click on your desired schema.
-2. Select "Create"
+2. Select **Create**
-3. Select "Table"
+3. Select **Table**
 4. Follow the instructions in pgAdmin

 To create a table in the command line:
 1. Type `psql` to initialize the PostgreSQL environment.
-2. Type `\c DBNAME` where DBNAME is the name of the desired database
+2. Type `\c DBNAME` where `DBNAME` is the name of the desired database
-3. Type `SET search_path TO schema_name;` where schema_name is the name of the desired schema you want to put your table in.
+3. Type `SET search_path TO schema_name;` where `schema_name` is the name of the desired schema you want to put your table in.
-4. Type `CREATE TABLE table_name (column1 int PRIMARY KEY, ...);`, where table_name is the desired name of the table.
+4. Type `CREATE TABLE table_name (column1 int PRIMARY KEY, ...);`, where `table_name` is the desired name of the table.
 Inside the round braces is a list of the columns that you want in the table.
 For each column, you must specify a name and datatype.
 For example, a table can be created like this:

 ```
 CREATE TABLE accounts (